Jones-M12/Notes-Application/README.md

 ## Overview

-This application was designed to allow a user to utilize an online notes application for writing, saving and deleting notes.
+This application was designed to allow a user to utilize an online notes application for writing, saving, and deleting notes.

-It allows a user to move away from hand written notes that can be lost or easily damaged.
+It allows a user to move away from handwritten notes that can be lost or easily damaged.

 A user can better organize ideas without forgetting or being unable to recall.